elianasullivan/CHA-example/README.md

 - The **sample graphics** folder includes a small sample of the graphs and figures produced for this project.

 # Author
-This code was written by me, Eliana Sullivan in 2022.
+This code was written by me, Eliana Sullivan, in 2022.
 I am the only person currently working directly with this code.